Dancheg97/gen-tools/README.md

 [![Build Status](https://drone.dancheg97.ru/api/badges/templates/golden-go/status.svg)](https://drone.dancheg97.ru/templates/golden-go)

-Docker image with collection of formatters, linters and generators that can be used in CI pipelines and for local development.
+Docker image with collection of formatters, linters and generators that can be used in CI pipelines and local environment.

+[Makefile](Makefile) example, providing examples of usage.

 ---